Fixing Common Plan Mistakes - Failure to Limit Contributions for a Participant

 Step 2: John made $8,000 in matched elective contributions.
 The plan must distribute $3,000 in matched elective contributions (adjusted for earnings) and forfeit the corresponding matching contribution of $3,000 (adjusted for earnings).
 This step fully corrects John’s remaining $6,000 excess.

 As a result, John will receive a total distribution of $10,000 (adjusted for earnings).
 John must include the entire corrective distribution in his income.
-However, John will not have to pay the additional 10% tax on early distributions under §72(t) of the Code.
+However, John will not have to pay the additional 10% tax on early distributions under Internal Revenue Code Section 72(t).
 The distribution is not eligible for rollover to another qualified plan or an IRA.
 In addition, the plan will forfeit $3,000 (adjusted for earnings) from John’s matching contribution account.
 This amount will be transferred to an unallocated account and used to reduce employer contributions required for the current year and if applicable, subsequent year(s).

 Correction Program(s) Available: